Rob Butler (rugby league)

-He has previously played for the London Broncos in the Betfred Championship and Warrington Wolves the Super League, and has spent time on loan from the Broncos at the London Skolars and the Coventry Bears in League 1.
+He has previously played for the London Broncos in the Championship and Warrington Wolves the Super League, and has spent time on loan from the Broncos at the London Skolars and the Coventry Bears in League 1.

-It is rumoured Rob has signed a deal to play for relegation favourites Wakefield Trinity in the Superleague.

 Background

 Butler was born in Rochester, Kent, England and was a player at Medway Dragons RLFC for nine years as a junior.

 Career

 London Broncos

 In 2018 Butler made his professional debut for the London Broncos against the Toronto Wolfpack in Round 4 of the Championship.

 Warrington Wolves

-On 24 November 2020 it was announced that Butler had signed for the Warrington Wolves on a 2-year deal.
+On 24 November 2020 it was announced that Butler had signed for the Warrington Wolves on a two-year deal.

 Leigh Centurions (loan)

-On 8 Jul 2021 it was reported that he had signed for the Leigh Centurions in the Super League on loan.
+On 8 July 2021 it was reported that he had signed for the Leigh Centurions in the Super League on loan.
+Butler would later sign a contract to re-join the London Broncos.

+London Broncos

+On 15 October 2023, Butler played in the London Broncos upset Million Pound Game victory over Toulouse Olympique.